 Personally, I don’t want to miss out the joy of eating papaya, so I tend to use fruits that are just turning from green to yellow.
 These may contain more antioxidants than green papaya so hopefully this is a good balance.
 My skin seems to think so.

 When you have a papaya fruit you want to eat, cut off a small amount, perhaps only a quarter of a cup’s worth, and keep it aside.
 I usually keep the end near the stalk.
 Areas that are still tinged with green are particularly suitable.

-Keep the peel on if you’d like a stronger mask or remove it if you have sensitive skin.
-Place the papaya, a tablespoon of real, bio-active and unflavored yogurt and 2 teaspoons of raw honey (Manuka honey is best) into a good blender and blend until it’s smooth.
+Keep the peel on if you’d like a stronger papaya mask or remove it if you have sensitive skin.
+Place the papaya, a tablespoon of real, bio-active and unflavored yogurt and 2 teaspoons of raw honey (skin healing Manuka is best) into a good blender and blend until it’s smooth.